babos/AdvancedGsmClient/README.md

 Then configure the Access Point Name, enable the radio, and begin.

+**NOTE:** This loop in this example is now out of date, as begin() handles checking as much status as it can (see the debug output for timings).

 The loop then checks the modem status for if it has signal, if it has connected to an operator, and then when it has started the packet data protocol and started to receive IP addresses.

 An IPv4 address is assigned on first connection, as is an IPv6 suffix (if enabled), which allows a link-local address (`fed80:` prefix) to be automatically configured.